Articles

 The paper discusses the validity of the constitutive equations, previously proposed by the present authors, for the visco-elasto-plastic behaviors of fabric membranes by comparing the simulated behaviors with the experimental results recently performed also by the present authors.
 The constitutive equations are formulated based on Fabric Lattice Model where important material elements in the fabric material are replaced into intrinsic bar elements with time dependent behaviors as well as material non-linearities for which material constants are assumed to be as much compatible with measured results in experiments.
 The experiments are performed under two conditions; one is the relaxation test under a constant bi-axial strains with initial bi-axial tensions and the other one is the cyclic test under re-tension by five times after each relaxation in each re-tensioning process.
 The experimental results are compared with the simulated behaviors and the comparison shows a fair agreement.

-The surface stress density method as a form-finding tool for tensile membranes, B Maurin, R Motro, Engineering Structures, Volume 20, Number 8, 1998.
+The surface stress density method as a form-finding tool for tensile membranes, B Maurin, R Motro, Engineering Structures, Vol 20, # 8, 1998.

 Form-finding for membrane tension structures is a delicate operation, which must ensure both the absence of compressive areas and interactive control of the forms generated.
 Until now, methods have generally been based on large displacements and strain analysis that provide non-linear formulations; resolution and computation are, therefore, too complex and cumbersome.
 This paper describes a new method of form-finding which reflects a wish to provide architects with a simple, effective and reliable investigations suited to their needs.
 The surface stress density method uses surface triangular elements with an isotropic stress tensor and leads to an interactive procedure, which converges, on configurations that satisfy the laws of static equilibrium.

-A simple orthotropic, transversely isotropic hyperelastic constitutive equation for large strain computations, J Bonet, A Burton, Computer methods in applied mechanics and engineering, Volume 162, Number 1, 1998.
+A simple orthotropic, transversely isotropic hyperelastic constitutive equation for large strain computations, J Bonet, A Burton, Computer methods in applied mechanics and engineering, Vol 162, # 1, 1998.

 This paper presents a simple isotropic hyperelastic constitutive equation that can be used to model fiber oriented elastic materials in the fully nonlinear range.
 The hyperelastic strain energy function that defines this material is given in terms of three new material parameters and equations relating these material parameters to the Poisson ratio and the Young modules of the material along the fiber direction and on the orthogonal plane are derived.
 Expressions for the second Piola-Kirchhoff tensor, the Cauchy stress tensor and the Lagrangean and Eulerian elasticity tensors are also obtained.
 Static and dynamic applications of this material are used to illustrate its performance.

-A new approach to geometric nonlinearity of cable structures, A Kwan, Computers & Structures, Volume 67, Number 4, 1998.
+A new approach to geometric nonlinearity of cable structures, A Kwan, Computers & Structures, Vol 67, # 4, 1998.

 The basic structural principles surrounding nonlinear behavior of cable networks are explained through the example of a two-link structure.
 The nonlinear static response to load for this structure is then derived explicitly using the proposed simple approach.
 The proposed approach is then tested on three three-dimensional cable networks and the results compared with those obtained by three other techniques, namely geometric stiffness matrix, dynamic relaxation and general minimum energy.

-Finite element analysis of dynamic response of wrinkling membranes, S Kang, S Im, Computer Methods in Applied Mechanics and Engineering, Volume 173, Issues 1-2, 1999.
+Finite element analysis of dynamic response of wrinkling membranes, S Kang, S Im, Computer Methods in Applied Mechanics and Engineering, Vol 173, # 1-2, 1999.

 A new iterative scheme for finite element analysis of wrinkling membranes, originally devised for static analysis, is extended for analyzing dynamic response of wrinkling membranes.
 The scheme is found to be successfully implemented with an explicit total Lagrangian finite element code based upon the central difference method.
 The finite element implementation of the scheme is straightforward, and only minor modifications are needed for existing membrane finite element codes.
 The validity of the scheme is demonstrated via a numerical simulation of an inflating automotive airbag, made of orthotropic membranes, under impulse pressure loading.

-Form finding and analysis of tension structures by dynamic relaxation, M Barnes, International Journal of Space Structures, Volume 14, Number 2, 1999.
+Form finding and analysis of tension structures by dynamic relaxation, M Barnes, International Journal of Space Structures, Vol 14, # 2, 1999.

 The paper describes numerical procedures, based on the method of dynamic relaxation with kinetic damping, for the form finding, analysis and fabrication patterning of wide-span cable nets and grid shells, uniform or variably prestressed fabric membranes and battened membrane roofs.
 The historical development of the method is briefly reviewed and a full description is then given which accounts for cable or strut elements, membrane elements and spline beam elements.
 All of these elements are implemented in their natural stiffness form allowing for gross geometrical and material non-linearities, with automatic controls to ensure stablility and convergence of the method.

-Woven fabric composite material model with material nonlinearity for nonlinear finite element simulation, A Tabiei, Y Jiang, International Journal of Solids and Structures, Volume 36, Issue 18, 1999.
+Woven fabric composite material model with material nonlinearity for nonlinear finite element simulation, A Tabiei, Y Jiang, International Journal of Solids and Structures, Vol 36, # 18, 1999.

 The objective of the current investigation is to develop a simple, yet generalized, model which considers the two-dimensional extent of woven fabric, and to have an interface with nonlinear finite element codes.
 A micromechanical composite material model for woven fabric with nonlinear stress-strain relations is developed and implemented in ABAQUS for nonlinear finite element structural analysis.
 Within the model a representative volume cell is assumed.
 Using the iso-stress and iso-strain assumptions the constitutive equations are averaged along the thickness direction.
 The cell is then divided into many subcells and an averaging is performed again by assuming uniform stress distribution in each subcell to obtain the effective stress-strain relations of the subcell.
 The stresses and strains within the subcells are combined to yield the effective stresses and strains in the representative cell.
 Then this information is passed to the finite element code at each material point of the shell element.

-Formulation of constitutive equations for fabric membranes based on the concept of fabric lattice model, S Kato, T Yoshino, H Minami, Engineering Structures, Volume 21, Number 8, 1999.
+Formulation of constitutive equations for fabric membranes based on the concept of fabric lattice model, S Kato, T Yoshino, H Minami, Engineering Structures, Vol 21, # 8, 1999.

 The present paper proposes and discusses a new formulation of continuum constitutive equations for fabric membranes for architecture.
 The formulation is based on a fabric lattice model where the structure of the fabric membranes is replaced into an equivalent structure composed of truss bars representing yarns and coated materials.
 The equations consider the material nonlinearities of yarns and coatings and include crimp interchange between warps and wefts.
 Since the equations are formulated in an incremental form in terms of in-plane strains, the formulations can be directly applied to FEM analysis of the fabric membranes.
 The validity of the proposed constitutive equations is discussed by comparing the simulated results with those obtained by testing the materials under uni-axial, bi-axial and shear loadings.

-Generation of surfaces via equilibrium of forces, Y Zhang, B Tabarrok, Computers & Structures, Volume 70, Number 6, 1999.
+Generation of surfaces via equilibrium of forces, Y Zhang, B Tabarrok, Computers & Structures, Vol 70, # 6, 1999.

 This paper deals with the generation of minimal surfaces subject to a prescribed volume constraint and surfaces with a given mean curvature.
 The generation of a surface with a desired curvature is related to finding the equilibrium state of the surface under a uniform state of tension and under a prescribed pressure.
 Assuming an initial configuration, the surface is discretized into nodes and elements, and its final equilibrating configuration is found in a stepwise manner.
 In each step, the nodal forces are calculated and the surface is allowed to undergo displacements proportional to the nodal forces.
 Thus, the equilibrium state of the surface is obtained iteratively.
 The generation of a minimal surface subject to a prescribed volume constraint is also considered and analyzed by a generalization of the method outlined.
 Numerical examples are given to illustrate the described approach.